technurture/shift/chrome-extension/README.md

 ## Support

-For support, visit the MailSift dashboard or contact support@mailsift.com
+For support, visit the MilkTheLink dashboard or contact support@milkthelink.com